bevyengine/bevy-website/content/news/2022-01-06-bevy-0.6/index.md

 ![directional light](directional_light.png)

 Note: directional shadows currently require more manual configuration than necessary (ex: manual configuration of the shadow projection).
-We will soon make this more automatic by generating the projection via a combination of simpler settings and fitting the projection to the scene.
+We will soon make this automatic and better quality over a larger range through cascaded shadow maps.

 ### Point Light Shadows